 We were entering Tharn Bok Khorani National Marine Park; and as the Hong Islands have National Park status they are all protected from development.
 There are no hotels, all visitors must pay an entry fee to the Marine Park; and the islands are only accessibly by boat.

-As we reached the jetty I noticed the paradise island cliché… there were coconuts washing up on the white sand.
+As we headed along the beach, the waves lapping at our feet, I noticed the paradise island cliché… there were coconuts washing up on the white sand.
 Perfect!

 The Secret Lagoon Of Hong Island